Two-Wheeled Cars

 Left: Two Neracars in Holland: 1931

-The Neracar had a good reputation for reliability and stability, thanks to its low-slung frame and hub-centre steering.
+The Neracar had a good reputation for reliability, and also stability, thanks to its low-slung frame and hub-centre steering.
 However, production ceased in 1926, five years before this picture.

 It looks as though adding rudimentary bodywork to this motorcycle would be relatively straightforward, but the sides would have to be left open so you could get a foot to the ground on stopping, as in the Verdon Roe picture above.